 Just like our fingerprints, the patterns on the underside of the tail flukes are unique to each whale and can be used to identify individual animals.
 Morever, whales have their own personalities and can show different moods and behaviours every day, which means whale watching is full of surprises.

-Of course there are many more interesting facts surrounding these fascinating creatures and we'd be happy to share them with you on one of our whale watching trips.
+Of course there are many more interesting facts surrounding these fascinating creatures and we'd be happy to share them with you during one of our whale watching tours.